sharpjs/Subatomix.Build.Versioning.Semantic/README.md

 - `refs/heads/foo`
   - Recognized as a branch named `foo`.
-  - Sets the pre-release tag to `foo` followed by a build counter.
+  - Sets the version suffix to `foo` followed by a build counter.
 - `refs/heads/foo/bar`
   - Recognized as a branch named `foo/bar`.
-  - Sets the pre-release tag to `foo-bar` followed by a build counter.
+  - Sets the version suffix to `foo-bar` followed by a build counter.
 - `refs/pull/42`
   - Recognized as pull request 42.
-  - Sets the pre-release tag to `pr.42` followed by a build counter.
+  - Sets the version suffix to `pr.42` followed by a build counter.
 - `refs/tag/release/1.2.3-foo.42`
-  - Recognized as a pre-release tag named `release/1.2.3-foo.42`.
+  - Recognized as a version-like Git tag with the pre-release version `1.2.3-foo.42`.
   - Emits a build error if the `VersionPrefix` property does not match the tag version, `1.2.3`.
-  - Sets the pre-release tag to `foo.42` followed by a build counter.
+  - Sets the version suffix to `foo.42` followed by a build counter.
+  - The `release/` prefix is configurable.
 - `refs/tag/release/1.2.3`
-  - Recognized as a release tag named `release/1.2.3`.
+  - Recognized as a version-like Git tag with the release version `1.2.3`.
   - Emits a build error if the `VersionPrefix` property does not match the tag version, `1.2.3`.
-  - **Does not** set a pre-release tag or append a build counter.
+  - **Does not** set a version suffix or append a build counter.
+  - The `release/` prefix is configurable.
 - `something else entirely`
   - Not recognized.
-  - Sets the pre-release tag to `something-else-entirely` followed by a build counter.
+  - Sets the version suffix to `something-else-entirely` followed by a build counter.
 - empty or not set
-  - Sets the pre-release tag to `local`, without a build counter.
+  - Sets the version suffix to `local`, without a build counter.
 This default is intended to ease local development.

 #### `Counter`